Elgg/Elgg/docs/guides/widgets.rst

 -  name - The name of the widgets page.
 This is displayed on the tab in the admin interface.
 -  widget\_context - The context the widgets page is called from.
 (If not explicitly set, this is your plugin's id.)
 -  widget\_columns - How many columns the widgets page will use.
--  event - The Elgg event to create new widgets for.
+-  event\_name - The Elgg event name to create new widgets for.
 This is usually ``create``.
+-  event\_type - The Elgg event type to create new widgets for.
 -  entity\_type - The entity type to create new widgets for.
 -  entity\_subtype - The entity subtype to create new widgets for.
 The can be ELGG\_ENTITIES\_ANY\_VALUE to create for all entity types.